 Cinnamon: Helps to add additional flavor, we don't recommend substituting.

-Tips for a Perfect Pumpkin Snickerdoodle
+Tips for making the perfect Pumpkin Snickerdoodle Cookie

 - Pumpkin Puree: Canned pumpkin puree or homemade pumpkin puree is best.
 The only ingredient should be pureed pumpkin, don't mix it up with pumpkin pie filling.